 Skip to main content

 Faculty need to think through risk, then take measures to keep everyone safe.
-SL staff can help faculty navigate these topics and the steps below.
+SL staff can help faculty navigate these topics and the following steps.
 (This process was approved by BSU Risk Management on April 2024)

 1. Include risk management language in your syllabus